oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/soa-preview-guide/_index.md

 All previous backups and archived redo logs for this database are unusable.
 Database is not aware of previous backups and archived logs in Recovery Area.
 Database has been shutdown, open database with RESETLOGS option.
-Succesfully changed database name and ID.
+Successfully changed database name and ID.
-DBNEWID - Completed succesfully.
+DBNEWID - Completed successfully.

 Wed Oct 30 22:09:36 UTC 2019
 Start Docker DB configuration